- I2P Network

 Denial of service attacks include the following:

 A greedy user attack occurs when a user is consuming significantly more resources than they are willing to contribute.
-I2P has strong defences against these attacks, as users within the network are routers by default and hence contribute to the network by design.
+I2P has strong defenses against these attacks, as users within the network are routers by default and hence contribute to the network by design.

 A user/node may try to launch a starvation attack by creating a number of bad nodes that do not provide any resources or services to the network, causing existing peers to search through a larger network database, or request more tunnels than should be necessary.
 An attempt to find useful nodes can be difficult, as there are no differences between them and failing or loaded nodes.
 However, I2P, by design, maintains a profile of all peers and attempts to identify and ignore poorly performing nodes, making this attack difficult.